OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 cor <- rast("corine_rat_LEVEL2.tif") # Land cover

-#link to where files are - the below code will pick the newest file in the folder"

-#Clear and prepare data
+Clear and prepare data

-#make sure that the outbreak start date is in date format
+Make sure that the outbreak start date is in date format

-#filter out other diseases than WNF, ASF, and CWD
+Filter out other diseases than WNF, ASF, and CWD

-#filter out other species than birds using the bird_names_20220517.csv file
+Filter out other species than birds using the bird_names_20220517.csv file

-#we only want data from Europe (so filter using the europe shapefile) and data between 2018 and 2023 where the period we are using is five years interval
+Only data were dowloaded for  Europe (so filter using the europe shapefile) and data between 2018 and 2023 where the period we are using is five years interval

-#For birds only
+For birds only

-#We needed to represent spatial vector data to include points (coordinates),
+Needed to represent spatial vector data to include points (coordinates),

-#-Remove these countries because we noticed that it was not part of Corine land cover
+Remove these countries because we noticed that it was not part of Corine land cover

-#-Empres_I--from different database
+Empres_I--from different database

-#Renaming

-#we only want data from Europe (so filter using the europe shapefile) and data from 2018 and onwards
+Only data were dowloaded for Europe (so filter using the europe shapefile) and data from 2018 and onwards

-#pass them into the function as the `coords` parameter
+The data was pass into the function as the `coords` parameter

-#Remove these countries because we noticed that it was not part of Corine land cover (eg. "Ukraine", "Russian Federation", "Belarus")
+Remove these countries because we noticed that it was not part of Corine land cover (eg. "Ukraine", "Russian Federation", "Belarus")

-#-Merging these two database
+Merging these two database

-#Remove the NA's
+Remove the NA's

-#We needed to represent spatial vector data to include points (coordinates), in view of that we added their latitude and longitude by selecting the following species:
+The spatial vector data includes points (coordinates), in view of that we added their latitude and longitude by selecting the following species:

 1. For birds only